CI/CD #04. Jenkins: trigger a Freestyle project via Git webhook.

 The last screenshot shows the new test module, and the total tests increased

-by 1 (one), to six (6): 6 passed, 1 warning
+by 1 (one), to six (6): 6 passed, 1 warning.

-gets recreated, together with the
+And of course, app_demo gets recreated, together with the

 virtual environment directory: